vyorkin-personal/synchronisable/README.md

 ## Usage

-For examples we'll be using a well-known domain of posts & comments
+For examples we'll be using a well-known domain with posts & comments

 ```ruby
 class Post < ActiveRecord::Base